Matt McCall (NASCAR)

-Matthew D. McCall (born July 3, 1981) is an American professional stock car racing driver and racing engineer.
-He currently works as a crew chief for RFK Racing's No. 6 Ford Mustang GT in the NASCAR Cup Series, driven by Brad Keselowski.
+Matthew D. McCall (born July 3, 1981) is an American professional stock car racing former driver, engineer and crew chief.
+He currently works for Spire Motorsports as Director of Vehicle Performance.
+He previously crew chiefed for Chip Ganassi Racing and RFK Racing and prior to that was an engineer for Richard Childress Racing and a development driver for Yates Racing.

-Career
+Racing career

 McCall began racing at the age of nine, running go-karts.
 At the age of thirteen, he moved to the adult leagues, collecting over 150 wins, before moving to the World Karting Association Dirt Series.
 During that time, McCall collected the WKA's Most Improved Driver and Grand National Champion awards.

 McCall's major racing debut came in 1999, when began running Super Sport races at Hickory Motor Speedway, finishing fourth in points.
 The next year, he won Rookie of the Year and Mechanic of the Year awards.
 He would be runner-up for the track championship the following season.
 He won six races apiece in 2003 and 2004 and won the track championship the later year.
 He also made his Craftsman Truck Series debut the next year at Martinsville Speedway, finishing 21st.
 In 2005, he won the UARA-Stars championship.
 He also competed in the Roush Racing: Driver X program and was a top 4 finalist.
 He later signed a driver development contract with Yates Racing.

 In 2006, he made his debut in the ARCA Re/MAX Series at Daytona, where he started and finished second.
 He also ran five Busch races for Yates, his best finish being a 24th at Bristol Motor Speedway.
 He was released after the season; he then joined Richard Childress Racing as an engineer, while racing in regional events and graduating from the University of North Carolina at Charlotte in 2003 with a degree in engineering.
 In 2009, he won a USAR event at Bristol.